Mitragyna speciosa: Regulation

 As of January 2018, neither the plant nor its alkaloids were listed in any of the Schedules of the United Nations Drug Conventions.

 In 2021, the World Health Organization's Executive Committee on Drug Dependency investigated the risks of kratom and declined to recommend a critical review of it.
-The committee, however, recommended kratom be kept "under surveillance."
+The committee, however, recommended kratom be kept "under surveillance".

 ASEAN

 As of 2013, kratom was listed by ASEAN in its annex of products that cannot be included in traditional medicines and health supplements that are traded across ASEAN nations.

 Australia and New Zealand

-As of January 2015, kratom was controlled as a narcotic in Australia and under Medicines Regulations 1985 (Amended August 6, 2015) in New Zealand.
+Mitragyna speciosa is a prohibited substance in Australia.
+In New Zealand, Mitragyna speciosa is designated a prescription medicine, and its use in herbal remedies is prohibited under section 2 of the Medicines Act 1981.

 Canada

 As of October 2020, Health Canada disallowed marketing of kratom for any use by ingestion and has taken action against companies marketing it for such purposes.
-Kratom can be marketed for other uses, such as incense.
+Kratom can also be marketed for other uses, such as incense.